webuniverseio/webuniverse/source/_posts/manage-project-dependencies-with-simple-installer.md

 <div style="text-align: center;margin-top: 1em;">[![Installation process](simple-installer.gif)](simple-installer.gif)</div>

-When we setup a new machine for a new team member, or to maintain a project developed by another company, we need to install all dependencies which are required for project to build and run.
+When we setup a new machine for a new team member, or when we start on a project developed by another company, we need to install all dependencies which are required for project to build and run.
 Those could be node modules, ruby gems, git repositories, bower components, etc...
 Lets take a look at how we could use SimpleInstaller to make project dependencies installation as simple as possible.

 First we're going to create a module `config.js`, which exports an array of program `info` objects, which are required to build and run our project:
 ```js